vanilophp/docs/what-is-vanilo.md

 It depends.
 The current feature set is not yet enough to run a "usual" Webshop in 2018.
 But what Vanilo already provides that is stable, tested and extensible.

-Starting from v0.2 there is a well defined [upgrade path](upgrade.md) up to v1.0.
+Starting from v0.2 there has been a well defined [upgrade path](upgrade.md) up to v1.0.

-Thus it is possible to build a Webshop on Vanilo 0.3 - even if it doesn't have a stable version number yet.
+Thus it is possible to build a Webshop on Vanilo 0.4 - even if it doesn't have a stable version number yet.

 Refer to [Release Notes](releases.md) for more details.